 I am an art historian, researcher, writer, and educator.
 My research interests concern black diaspora art history in the Nordic region and beyond from the late 18th century until the present.

 In 2024 I co-founded the curatorial platform G/HOSTING together with Mai Takawira.
 G/HOSTING uses curatorial, editorial, educational, and dissemination projects to activate critical and reparative approaches to ongoing colonial histories.
 Through collaborations with artists, authors and cultural institutions, G/HOSTING facilitates interventions into exhibitions, collections, and public spaces.
+Our first publication, black monument, was published in March 2026 by Art Hub Copenhagen and Archive Books.

 As of February 2026 I am working as Director and Curator at Astrid Noacks Atelier, an independent space for artistic experimentation, knowledge sharing, and community building in Nørrebro, Copenhagen.